cakbaral/binf6110-assignment-3/README.md

 **Figure 1**: Relative abundance of microbiome species from human gut metagenomes for Italian omnivore and vegan diets.
 Classification and re-estimation steps in Kraken2/Bracken for taxa were done at the species level, and the top 20 taxa across all samples were selected and filtered for visualization based on highest abundance.

 ### Alpha Diversity
-Alpha diversity was measured within samples to compare differences in the evenness, dominance, and richness of taxonomic species in the metagenomes.
-Results were also compared between groups to evaluate how these measures differed based on vegan and omnivore diets.
+Alpha diversity was measured within samples to examine the evenness, dominance, and richness of taxonomic species in the metagenomes.
+Results were also compared between groups to evaluate how these measures differed in Italians based on vegan and omnivore diets.

 #### Taxonomic Species Evenness - Shannon Index
 The Shannon index was calculated to measure the extent to which taxa were evenly distributed in abundance across the metagenome (Figure 2).